alphagov/govuk-import-export-prototype/get-approval-to-export-waste-electrical-electronic-equipment.markdown

 ##If you’re exporting WEEEs to be reused

-If you’re exporting whole electrical goods to be recycled or reused you must make evidence notes
+If you’re exporting whole electrical goods to be recycled or reused you must make evidence notes.

 Sign up for the [Settlement Centre](https://www.weee-sc.org.uk/) or [log in](https://www.weee-sc.org.uk/login.aspx) to create the notes.